biggeeves/Instance-Marker/README.md

 <h2>Instance Marker - Clearly differentiate instances of REDCap</h2>

 <p>A single site may have multiple instances of REDCap that need to be easily differentiated.
-Various instances may include Production, Backup and Development.
+Various instances may include Production, Backup and Development!
 When a pattern in the URL matches a specific instance unobtrusive text specifying the instance is displayed on every page.
 The tab title is prefixed with the first letter of the instance type.
 Thus the production instance and the development instance can be easily and effiecently differentiated.